rimag2023/rimag2023/README.md

 ## About Me
-🌱 I am passionate individual with keen interest in data science and its applications.
+🌱 I am passionate individual with a keen interest in data science and its applications.
 As a trainee in this field, I am constantly learning and exploring new techniques to analyze data, extract insights, and make data-driven decisions.

 ## 🔭 Skills
 • Programming Languages: Proficient in Python, with knowledge of libraries such as NumPy, Pandas, Matplotlib, and Scikit-learn.